Towards Avoiding the Data Mess: Industry Insights from Data Mesh Implementations: Results

-\textbf{A2: Established organizations}.
+Given these settings, several implementation strategies are of great importance.
+The establishment of a cross-domain steering unit (IS1) is suggested to address standardization challenges and to provide clear guidance across domains.
+Although quick wins (IS3) are less critical in these top-down driven initiatives, empowering teams and observing outcomes (IS2) is crucial to creating the right incentives and ensuring the production of high-quality data products.
+Furthermore, dedicated ownership (IS5) is vital in maintaining clear responsibilities and accountability in a fast-paced environment, essential for the ongoing success and scalability of data mesh initiatives.
+IS6, focusing on stewardship, should be applied very carefully, as it has the potential to hinder the rapid development of new products or services.
+This is especially true since the duplication of whole use cases is less likely to occur in smaller organizations with lower hierarchies.

+This approach allows startups and scaleups to effectively navigate their unique challenges and capitalize on their inherent agility and readiness for innovative data management practices.

+\textbf{A2: Established organizations} ($A, \Gamma, \Delta, Z, H, \Theta, K, \Lambda, N, \Xi, O$).
 Established organizations have a long history and are large in terms of headcount and revenue.
 They consist of a senior workforce and possess a hierarchical structure with semi-autonomous units that cover multiple fields of business.
 Because of the company's history, established organizations frequently possess (multiple) legacy systems and more conservative organizational cultures.
 Regularly, they rely on centralized data storage concepts like data warehouses or data lakes.

-The main motivational factors for established organizations to embrace data mesh are a reduction of data silos for faster and better accessibility of data (MF1, MF3), an improvement in (meta) data quality (MF2), clear data ownership (MF4), and a reduction of redundancies (MF6).
-The main challenge they face is organizational.
-Organizational structures are usually more rigid and cause acceptance issues and resistance (C6) within the organization.
-Furthermore, the lack of resources (C5) is more eminent, because the potential financial benefits of improved data quality and accessibility are hard to measure.
+The main motivational factors for established organizations to embrace data mesh are a reduction of bottlenecks and data silos for better accessibility (MF1, MF3), an improvement in (meta) data quality (MF2), clear data ownership (MF4), and a reduction of redundancies (MF6).

+The primary obstacle they encounter pertains to organizational challenges.
+Organizational frameworks often tend to be inflexible, leading to issues related to the federated data governance (C1) and resistance (C6) within the organization.
+The rigid approach towards allocating financial resources (C5) hinders the required transformation for embracing data mesh.
+This is particularly noteworthy because quantifying the financial advantages of enhanced data quality and accessibility can be a complex endeavor.
 Consequently, they do not provide good leverage for internal budget negotiations.
 Furthermore, expensive legacy systems make the business case for data mesh harder to justify.
-Consequently, it is of great importance to create quick, impactful, but inexpensive wins in the early stages of the transition (BP4).
-With this approach data mesh initiatives can \textit{fly under radar} in the pilot stage and if successful leverage pilot data products or domains to promote widespread adoption and negotiate budget.
-Furthermore, we suggest established organizations embrace elements of data fabric (BP1) and consider a data product steward (BP6) as both best practices allow for a greater degree of control which can be beneficial in organizations that rely on strong hierarchies.